 I am sure you will agree that this is a delightful lineup of ingredients and perfectly captures Spanish Point and the zest for life, which early pioneers must have possessed in plenty.

 Bertha Palmer later acquired Spanish Point.
 Pioneer Tea is a lovely balance to our Bertha Palmer Centennial Tea, as well as a wonderful addition to our Celebrating Sarasota Collection of Teas.
-I hope you will take time to sip all our collection, visit Historic Spanish Point, and celebrate the abundance of treasures we are so lucky to have here in Sarasota!
+I hope you will take the time to sip all our collections, visit Historic Spanish Point, and celebrate the abundance of treasures we are so lucky to have here in Sarasota!